-B. On-build B. On-building Sign Regulations for Single-Level Buildings Districts CN, NR, CS IM, BP DT, TN, NC and Con- ditional Uses in Resi- dential Districts Maximum Sign Area Two (2) square feet per linear foot of tenant occupancy width or building frontage, maximum three hundred (300) square feet in total signs Two (2) square feet per linear foot of tenant occupancy width or building frontage, maximum three hundred (300) square feet in total signs One and a half (1.5) square feet per linear foot of tenant occupancy width or building frontage, maximum one hundred fifty (150) square feet in total signs Allowed sign area may be incl percent (10%) on frontages ald Maximum Signs Per Frontage N/A N/A N/A Maximum Height Shall not extend more han thirty percent (30%) of the total sign area to a naximum of four (4) feet above the limits of the wall of the building on which he sign is displayed Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Signs are subject to additional requirements per section 155.065.16-17
+B. On-build B. On-building Sign Regulations for Single-Level Buildings Districts CN, NR, CS IM, BP DT, TN, NC and Con- ditional Uses in Resi- dential Districts Maximum Sign Area Two (2) square feet per linear foot of tenant occupancy width or building frontage, maximum three hundred (300) square feet in total signs Two (2) square feet per linear foot of tenant occupancy width or building frontage, maximum three hundred (300) square feet in total signs One and a half (1.5) square feet per linear foot of tenant occupancy width or building frontage, maximum one hundred fifty (150) square feet in total signs Allowed sign area may be incl percent (10%) on frontages ald Maximum Signs Per Frontage N/A N/A N/A Maximum Height Shall not extend more han thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which he sign is displayed Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Signs are subject to additional requirements per section 155.065.16-17

-C. On C. On-building Sign Regulations for Multi-Level, Multi-tenant Buildings Districts CN, NR, CS IM, BP DT, TN, NC and Con- ditional Uses in Resi- dential Districts Maximum Sign Area Primary Sign or Build- ing Name Identification Sign: One and a half (1.5) square feet per linear foot of frontage or a maximum of one hundred fifty (150) square feet Primary Sign or Build- ing Name Identification Sign: One and a half (1.5) square feet per linear foot of frontage or a maximum of one hundred fifty (150) square feet Primary Sign or Build- ing Name Identification Sign: One and a half (1.5) square feet per linear foot of frontage or a maximum of one hundred fifty (150) square feet Ground-Floor Tenant Signs: One and a half (1.5) square feet per linear foot of frontage or a maximum of fifty (50) square feet Ground-Floor Tenant Signs: One and a half (1.5) square feet per linear foot of frontage or a maximum of fifty (50) square feet Ground-Floor Tenant Signs: One and a half (1.5) square feet per linear foot of frontage or a max- imum of fifty (50) square feet Second- and Upper-Floor Tenants: Window signs only.
+C. On C. On-building Sign Regulations for Multi-Level, Multi-tenant Buildings Districts CN, NR, CS IM, BP DT, TN, NC and Con- ditional Uses in Resi- dential Districts Maximum Sign Area Primary Sign or Build- ing Name Identification Sign: One and a half (1.5) square feet per linear foot of frontage or a maximum of one hundred fifty (150) square feet Primary Sign or Build- ing Name Identification Sign: One and a half (1.5) square feet per linear foot of frontage or a maximum of one hundred fifty (150) square feet Primary Sign or Build- ing Name Identification Sign: One and a half (1.5) square feet per linear foot of frontage or a maximum of one hundred fifty (150) square feet Ground-Floor Tenant Signs: One and a half (1.5) square feet per linear foot of frontage or a max- imum of fifty (50) square feet s: One and a half square feet per linear of frontage or a max- Second- and Upper-Floor Tenants: Window signs only.
 All multi-level, multi-tenant buildings shall create sign packages that regulate window signs to not more than two (2) colors, with cohesive font(s), and to ensure that signs take up less than fifty percent (50%) of the window upon which they are placed.
 Maximum Signs Per Frontage N/A N/A N/A Maximum Height Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Signs are subject to additional requirements per section 155.065.16-17